 through early December.
 If you're lucky, you'll see downy gray chicks stick their heads out of the burrows when their parents return to feed them.
 Otherwise you might see scores of the adult penguins waddling to the ocean from their nesting burrows.
 They swim for food every eight hours and dive up to 30 meters (100 feet) deep.
 The penguins depart from the sound in late March.

-The road to the sanctuary begins 30 km (18 mi) north of Punta Arenas, where the main road, Ruta 9, diverges near a checkpoint booth.
-A gravel road then traverses another fierce and winding 30 km (18 mi), but the rough trip should reward you with the sight of hundreds of sheep, cows, and birds, including, if you're lucky, rheas and flamingos.
-The sanctuary is a 1-km (½-mi) walk from the parking lot.
+The road to the sanctuary begins 30 km (18 miles) north of Punta Arenas, where the main road, Ruta 9, diverges near a checkpoint booth.
+A gravel road then traverses another fierce and winding 30 km (18 miles), but the rough trip should reward you with the sight of hundreds of sheep, cows, and birds, including, if you're lucky, rheas and flamingos.
+The sanctuary is a 1-km (½-mile) walk from the parking lot.
 It gets chilly, so bring a windbreaker.

 The best time to appreciate the penguins is in the morning before 10 am, or the evening after 5 pm, when they are not out fishing.
-If you don't have a car, Comapa, like many other tour companies based in Punta Arenas, offers tours to the Pingüinera.
-The tours generally leave from Punta Arenas and return about 3½ hours later; most charge 20,000 pesos (sometimes including $2,000 park entrance fee).
+If you don't have a car, many tour companies based in Punta Arenas, offers tours to the Pingüinera.
+The tours generally leave from Punta Arenas and return about 3½ hours later; most charge around 20,000 pesos.